tomrndom/osf-website/src/pages/about/board/index.md

       Before SUSE, I was leading the architecture, community and consulting teams in Deutsche Telekom's Open Telekom Cloud Team.

       DT has been a vocal supporter of OpenStack since I joined in early 2012 -- we have been able to run several OpenStack projects.
-We have participated in most OpenStack Summits and are active in a few working groups.
+We have participated in most OpenInfra Summits and are active in a few working groups.
 I personally support the InterOp Workig Group, a key area for OpenStack's success given the centrifugal forces in such a large project.
-DT has become gold member of the OpenStack Foundation in 2016 and has been headline sponsor for a few summits (Barcelona, Boston, Berlin).
+DT has become gold member of the OpenInfra Foundation in 2016 and has been headline sponsor for a few summits (Barcelona, Boston, Berlin).
 I was serving in the board in most of 2018 until I handed over to Clemens Hardewig.

       Before joining DT end of 2011 I was a long-time contributor to the Linux kernel, which also gave me the privilege of building up and leading SUSE Labs and work with a number of great engineers in- and outside my company, contributing to the success of the Open Source technology.